IATI/IATI-Stats/README.md

 ## Getting started

     git clone git@github.com:Bjwebb/IATI-Data-Snapshot.git data
+    # (Do not use a symlink for this, as it will end badly!)

     virtualenv pyenv
     pip install -r requirements.txt
+    ./get_schemas.sh

     # Square brackets indicate optional argument
     python loop.py [--folder publishername]